HenrikDK/PetStore/README.md

 # PetStore Demo

-Code repository for a simple implementation of the swagger PetStore in C# used for testing.
+A simple implementation of the swagger PetStore in C# used for testing.

-The implementation is divded into 3 microservice REST api's.
+The implementation is divided into 3 microservice REST api's.

 ## Pet API
 ![alt text](https://raw.githubusercontent.com/henrikdk/PetStore/master/docs/pet.api.png "Pet API")